 As with many other yoshoku dishes (like Curry Rice, Croquettes, and Tonkatsu), potato salad likely made its first appearance during the Meiji Era (1868-1912).
 After a Japanese chef tried to recreate the popular Eastern European Olivier Salad (also known as Russian Salad), this Japanese version quickly gained popularity.

-German and American potato salad recipes are often vinegar-based with chunks of waxy potatoes and ingredients like mustard, bacon, and fresh parsley or chives.
+German and American potato salads are often strong vinegar-based with chunks of waxy potatoes and ingredients like mustard, bacon, and fresh parsley or chives.
 But in the Japanese version, you will find a variety of colorful ingredients like carrots, corn, hard-boiled eggs, cucumber, and ham.

-Every family in Japan has its own take for the potato salad, and that’s one of the many things I love about it.
+Every family in Japan has their own take on potato salad, and that’s one of the many things I love about it.
 You can add ingredients of your choice (e.g., onion, peas, string beans, apple, or canned tuna).
 It will be just as nutritious and eye-catching.

 The potatoes are almost completely mashed (but I recommend leaving a few chunks), so the texture is creamy.
 Most importantly, the key difference in flavor comes from the type of mayonnaise we use (more on this below).

-- Corn – I love the addition of corn in potato salad.
+- Corn – I love the addition of corn to the potato salad.
 The tiny kernels are packed with sweetness and embody the flavors of summertime.
 You can use canned or frozen for easy preparation.

 - Cucumber – Mixing thinly sliced cucumber into the salad gives it a refreshing flavor, not to mention a nice crunch!